About the course

 Teaching placements are predominantly in Hampshire primary schools, however we also offer a number of placements in neighbouring counties, such as Dorset, Wiltshire, Berkshire and Surrey.
 In addition, for students on our 5-11 pathway, you can take one of their placements in a Special Educational Needs (SEN) setting.

 Our Partnership Office will arrange your assessed teaching placements, ensuring that you have two contrasting experiences.
 Due to the large geographical area that we cover, we are able to offer placements in a variety of settings, including rural, inner-city and coastal schools.
 During your time in school, you will be allocated a Link Tutor from the University who will mentor and support you for the duration of your placement.
+The maximum travel time that we allow for teaching placements is one hour and thirty minutes in each direction.
 Please be aware that you will need to make your own travel arrangements at your own expense.

-The minimum requirements you will be expected to meet are as follows: an honours degree, usually at 2:2 or above; GCSE English language, mathematics and a science at grade C or 4 or above; and passes in the Department for Education (DfE) skills tests in Literacy and Numeracy.
+The minimum requirements you will be expected to meet are as follows: an honours degree, usually at 2:2 or above; and GCSE English language, mathematics and a science at grade C or 4 or above.
 Equivalencies to academic qualifications are considered on an individual basis, so if you hold qualifications from a number of years ago or from outside the UK, please contact us for confirmation of their suitability.

 We will look for evidence of a commitment to the teaching profession, an understanding of professional requirements, and an awareness of current educational issues in an application.
 Prior experience in a school is not required, however prospective students may find experience in a school useful for obtaining insights into the primary education classroom.
 Experience in a school or similar setting may also provide reassurance to prospective students that teaching is the right choice for their career.